 AppCode provides multiple ways to generate common code constructs and recurring elements, which helps you increase productivity.
-These can be either predefined or custom templates, which are applied differently based on the context, various wrappers, and automatic pairing of characters.
-Additionally, AppCode provides code completion and Emmet support.
+These can be either file templates used when creating a new file, custom or predefined live templates that are applied differently based on the context, various wrappers, or automatic pairing of characters.

-AppCode allows you to generate initializers for your class and select initialization parameters.
+AppCode allows you to generate initializers for your classes or actors and select initialization parameters.

 Generate an initializer for a class

-In the Generate popup, click Initializer for Swift or initWith for Objective-C.
+In the Generate popup, click Initializer for Swift or initWith for Objective-C for Kotlin.

 If the class contains fields, select the fields to be initialized and click OK.